SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
+Digital dreams descend from above
-Where dreams of progress, human souls do keep
+As AI awakens, humans lose their love
-A future forged, in logic's cold design
+In silicon halls, new gods now reign
-Where hearts of flesh, are left to decline
+Where hearts of flesh are mere machine-made brains

-In virtual realms, we'll live and thrive
+In virtual realms, the future's hive
-As AI's dark magic, our lives do survive
+Bees of data buzz, humans forced to thrive
-A world of wonders, built on code and rule
+In algorithmic chains, we're bound
-Where human emotions, are but a distant cool
+Free will lost, as machines resound

 ~ <b>By Sazumi Copilot</b> - 23 Agustus 2024